-In addition to his composing, recording, and nightly TV gig, Healy works as a hired-gun on piano, organ, electronic keyboards and accordion for film and TV.
-He has recorded and performed with many of the greats in rock, blues, R&B and jazz: Bruce Springsteen, Bonnie Raitt, Al Green, BB King, Jackson Browne, Levon Helm, Son Seals, Hubert Sumlin and Tony Bennett, among others.
+In addition to his composing,recording and live television work, Healy works in LA as a hired-gun on piano, organ, electronic keyboards and accordion for film and TV.
+He has recorded and performed around the world with many of the greats in rock, blues, R&B and jazz: Bruce Springsteen, Bonnie Raitt, Al Green, BB King, Jackson Browne, Levon Helm, Son Seals, Hubert Sumlin and Tony Bennett, among others.
 He has worked as an arranger for major label releases, including scoring the big band arrangement for the 2001 Ricky Martin hit “She Bangs”.

 Healy’s work reflects his classical piano, composition, conducting and orchestration training, as well as his years in the studio and on the stage, whether it be on the podium, in the band or behind the glass.
 Other composing, arranging and scoring credits include the Portland Symphony, the Aspen Contemporary Ensemble, the Mel Lewis Orchestra, Christina Aguilera, and music for film and TV.
-He he recently received a commission for a extended jazz work from the Chelsea Music Festival, to be premiered by his ensemble in NYC at the festival’s closing concert in June, 2016.
+His 2016 his extended jazz work, “Gravity 350” received its premier in NYC at the Chelsea Music Festival.

-Record producing credits include albums by his own groups—the Scott Healy Ensemble, NYC electronica supergroup The Coalition, jazz piano trio, big band and quintet music.
+Record producing credits include albums by his own groups: the Scott Healy Ensemble, NYC electronica supergroup The Coalition, in addition to jazz piano trio, big band and jazz quintet music.